On this page

 - Determine the number and placement of electrical outlets, computer cabling, telephone lines, etc.

 - Determine the number of washroom facilities, toilets, showers, etc. (some of these items may be determined by building codes or other legislation).

-- If you have special needs - such as a waste product that needs to be disposed of in a special way - remember to plan space for "holding" such materials until they can be picked up.
+- If the work has specific needs - such as a waste product that needs to be disposed of in a special way - remember to plan space for "holding" such materials until they can be picked up.

-- Review all policies such as emergency response and security to ensure they match the needs of the new building.
+- Review all policies, such as emergency response and security, to ensure they match the new building.

 - Check both the ventilation (air movement) and the air quality (possible contaminants, off-gassing, etc.).

 - Do a complete inspection before moving in.

 It would be a good idea to hold an orientation session to familiarize staff with the new office setup.